HyperGAN/HyperGAN/docs/gettingstarted.md

 # Getting started

-HyperGAN is currently in open beta.
+HyperGAN is currently in pre-release and open beta.

 Everyone will have different goals when using hypergan.
 Here are some common uses: